Mt. Batulao – Nasugbu, Batangas (Climb Guide)

 Peaks at the New Trail

 Our guide told us that it was the anniversary of the New Trail.
 The locals will provide food for everyone at the last registration point.
 Instead of eating our packed lunch at the summit, we decided to join the celebration.
-They offered rice and 3 kinds of dish.
-This point also serves as the camping site in the New trail.
+They offered rice and 3 kinds of dishes.
+This point also serves as the camping site on the New trail.

 Mt.
 Batulao from afar